An exciting approach to theoretical spectroscopy: Acknowledgement

 \subsection{Methodology}

 The calculation of the linear response of the electronic system to an external perturbation lies at the heart of \gls{dfpt}.
-The \gls{ks} equations are replaced by their first order counterpart, the so-called Sternheimer equation
+The \gls{ks} equations are replaced by their first-order counterpart, the so-called Sternheimer equation,

 which, for a given first-order response of the \gls{ks} Hamiltonian $\order{\hKS}{1}$, can be solved for the first-order response of the wavefunctions $\order{\kswf}{1}_{n\kk}(\pos)$ and eigenenergies $\order{\eigval}{1}_{n\kk}$.
 Similar to the \gls{ks} equations, \cref{eq:sternheimer} has to be solved self-consistently for the first-order response of the density $\order{\nKS}{1}(\pos)$ and the potential $\order{\vKS}{1}(\pos)$.
-For the specific case of lattice dynamics, the considered external perturbation is a collective coherent displacement of the nuclei out of their equilibrium positions,
+In the case of lattice dynamics, the external perturbation is a collective coherent displacement of the nuclei from their equilibrium positions,

 and~\cref{eq:sternheimer} is solved for the corresponding first-order responses $\order{\kswf}{\qq\atomidx i}$, $\order{\eigval}{\qq\atomidx i}$, $\order{\nKS}{\qq\atomidx i}$, and $\order{\vKS}{\qq\atomidx i}$, where $\qq$ is the phonon wavevector.
 Eventually, the dynamical matrix $\phdmat$ is obtained from the first-order response of the atomic forces